New Hampshire Voter Information

 How early do I need to register to vote?

 You can register to vote anytime, up to 6-13 days ahead of an election, with your town officials.
 It is also possible to register to vote at the polls on election day.
-You will need to provide proof of your identity, your place of domicile in New Hampshire, your age, your U.S. citizenship status and evidence that you are not in the state for temporary reasons only.
-Note that even if you lack that proof, you can still register and vote by signing an affidavit.
+You will need to provide proof of your identity, your place of domicile in New Hampshire, your age, and your U.S. citizenship status.

 There are, however, cutoff dates for changing your party affiliation in order to participate in a primary vote.
 For instance, if you were registered Republican, but wanted to vote in the Democratic primary in September 2018, you would have to have declared your party affiliation on or before June 5, 2018.
 Voters who have not declared a political party affiliation can do so on the day of the primary.

 How do I know if I am already registered to vote?